Eugene O. Peisner Scholarship

 - Have your advisor sign the form and commit funding if possible.

-- Submit your form to the Graduate Secretary by the fall or spring deadline as stated (early September and December).
+- Submit your form to the Administrative Assistant to the Graduate Program by the fall or spring deadline as stated (early September and December).